Workplace Violence Can Happen Anywhere: Stats and Figures

 - September 27, 2012 – Andrew J. Engeldinger committed suicide after shooting and killing five co-workers at Accent Signage Systems.
 Considered the deadliest incident of workplace violence in Minnesota since 1992.
 Read more at TwinCities.com

 Awareness does not always translate into effective change.
 A 2005 survey conducted by the Bureau of Labor Statistics found that “over 70% of all establishments (surveyed) did not have a formal policy to address workplace violence.”

-Progress is being made in the understanding and prevention of fatal workplace violence, but room for improvement always remains when striving to preserving human life.
+Progress is being made in the understanding and prevention of fatal workplace violence, but room for improvement always remains when striving to preserve human life.

 With the mission of improving your chances of survival, ALICE provides you and your company with the knowledge and training to prepare for the uncertain; effectively respond to threats; and protect the lives of those in your workplace.

 Call or contact ALICE Training to learn more or schedule a training class for your business.